 - Composition must be original.
 Photographs can be used as a reference and must accompany the piece for judging.

 - Photographs may be used for reference, but artwork determined to have been traced, copied from an existing photograph or work of art will be disqualified.
-Photographs or items of reference must be scanned and/or photocopied and attached to the back of the artwork with the essay.
+Photographs or items of reference must be scanned and/or photocopied and attached to the back of the artwork with short answers.

 - Please let us know if you are having difficulty getting the pieces to the Museum.